 Prior to the commencement of the construction of any new Discharge Point(s), Licensee shall notify Licensor of the anticipated start date for such construction.
 Upon completion of such construction, Licensee shall cause any portion of Licensor’s property that was disturbed by Licensee’s construction to be restored to a condition as close as reasonably possible to the condition existing immediately prior to the commencement of the construction.
 Licensee is solely responsible for obtaining all necessary governmental permits and approvals that may be required for any such construction.
+Licensee shall restore all abandoned Well property and Discharge Points to a condition as close as reasonably possible to the condition existing immediately prior to use of said Discharge Point.

 Duration and Binding Effect.
-The License granted herein shall be effective as of the Effective Date and shall remain in full force and effect until Licensee records a duly executed and notarized instrument in the real property records of Ada County, Idaho, terminating the License and the Agreement, and, upon such recording, the Parties shall be relieved of all obligations under the Agreement.
-Upon termination, Licensee shall cease any and all use of the Discharge Points and neither Party shall any further rights or obligations under the License or this Agreement.
+The License granted herein shall be effective as of the Effective Date and shall remain in full force and effect until the Parties record a duly executed and notarized instrument in the real property records of Ada County, Idaho, terminating the License and the Agreement, and, upon such recording, the Parties shall be relieved of all obligations under the Agreement.
+Provided, the Licensor may terminate this License at any time for any reason, should it determine in its sole discretion that allowing Licensee to discharge into the Drains is not in the best interest of Licensor.
+Upon termination, Licensee shall cease any and all use of the Discharge Points and neither Party shall have any further rights or obligations under the License or this Agreement.

 Representations and Warranties.
-Licensor represents and warrants that (a) Licensor owns or holds one or more easements and/or rights-of-way for the Drains and (b) Licensor has the authority to enter into this Agreement and grant the License.
+Licensee represents and warrants that it shall maintain the Drainage Points in such a manner as to not damage or harm the Licensor’s Drains and will employee best efforts to improve the area of the Discharge Points so as to help facilitate the proper operation of the Licensor’s Drains.

 Indemnification.
 Licensee hereby agrees to release, indemnify, defend, and hold Licensor and Licensor’s employees, agents, representatives, successors, and assigns harmless from any claims, liability, losses, costs, charges, debts, obligations, demands, or expenses (including reasonable attorneys’ fees and litigation expenses) arising out of or resulting from the Licensee’s use of License and the Discharge Points, but only to the extent that such matters do not result from the negligence or intentional misconduct of Licensor or its employees, agents, representatives, contractors, or invitees.

+Insurance Requirements.
+Upon execution of this Agreement and prior to commencing any activities under this Agreement, Licensee shall obtain at its sole cost and expense and thereafter maintain, for the duration of the Agreement, at least the minimum insurance coverages set forth below:

+Worker’s compensation insurance and Employer’s liability insurance as required by applicable law or regulation;

+Commercial general liability insurance covering all operations by or on behalf of the Licensee with minimum limits of liability of $1,000,000 for each occurrence and $5,000,000 aggregate for both bodily injury and property damage.
+The commercial general liability insurance policy shall name Licensor as Additional Insured and shall protect its officers, agents and employees from and against any and all claims, losses, actions, and judgments for damages or injury to persons or property arising out of or in connection with Lisencee’s negligence during the performance of this Agreement; and

+Automobile liability insurance including coverage for owned, hired, and non-owned automobiles.
+The limits of liability shall not be less than $1,000,000 combined single limit each accident for bodily injury and property damage combined.

 Recordation.
 This Agreement shall be recorded in the real property records of Ada County, Idaho.